ktorio/ktor-documentation/topics/azure-app-service.md

     mainClass.set("com.example.ApplicationKt")
 }
 ```
-If you created the project with the `engine-main` template, the main class will be like the following:
+If you created the project with the `engine-main` template, the main class will look like the following:

 ```kotlin
 application {